Who is Team GA Baseball Academy (TGBA)?

 - Casey Mize , the #1 overall pick in the 2018 MLB Draft credits his development at Team Georgia as a significant factor in reaching his goals.MLB Network

 - 5 Perfect Game National Championships

 - One of only two programs nationally to ever win a Perfect Game WWBA National Championship in the 15, 16, 17, and 18 age groups

 How will TGBA help promote my son to college recruiters?

 Along with a database of hundreds of colleges and professional scouts, TGBA offers Winter Workouts and a Recruiting Seminar to better help promote our players and educate our parents on the recruiting process and how it works.
 We also offer a program through ACES Nation which provides you a scholarship module and recruiting platform, among other benefits just for being a part of our program.

 We have multiple facilities that we use, allowing for attendance/commute flexibility for players in the entire greater Atlanta area, (as well as those outside of Atlanta).

-Our main locations are based out of the premier facilities at Denmark HS and Milton HS in Alpharetta along with surrounding local parks.
-We also have locations at Riverwood and other top facilities across the state during the fall/summer seasons.
+Our main Georgia locations are based out of the premier facilities at Denmark HS, West Forsyth HS, Creekview HS, and Milton HS in Alpharetta, Cumming, Canton along with surrounding local parks.
+We also have use of facilities and other top facilities across the state during the fall/summer seasons.
 This is a major benefit of being in our program as we are not competing for practice time or space with other organizations or groups.
 Because of these relationships, we can host games, tournaments, etc. which logistically helps our families.
-In addition, we have the https://twitter.com/VeloBaseball organization (ages 7-17) based out of Hernando, Mississippi for interested players in the listed age groups.
+In addition, our https://twitter.com/VeloBaseball organization (ages 7-17) is based out of Hernando, Mississippi for interested players in the listed age groups.

 Tell me about your coaches?